berkes/connecting_drupal/connecting_drupal/connecting/05_pushing_into_Drupal.md

 * Sorry, "bad luck" with Drupal.

 # Bad luck? #
-* As in: it won't help you, as framework.
+* As in: it won't help you.
 * But it won't (probably) annoy you either.

 !SLIDE bullets incremental
 # Alternative: Services #
 * Offers POST handling.
 * In REST mode, handles DELETEs and PUTs.
+* Allows writing Services resources.